sgcoder123/Pac_Man/README.md

 # Pac_Man
 The user controls Pac-Man with arrow keys or WASD.
+The game terrain will be made of squares.
 This game has 4 ghosts that chase around pac-man a pie shaped person.
 Pac-Man has to run away from the 4 ghosts while eating all of the yellow dots.
 If a ghost touches Pac-Man he dies.